-Cuban Style Lamb is a bone-in leg of lamb marinated in a simple yet delicious citrusy-garlicy mojo.
+This Cuban Style Lamb recipe is a bone-in leg of lamb marinated in a simple, yet delicious citrusy-garlicy mojo.
 Moist and tender, this recipe is sure to please all of the lamb lovers out there.

 I developed a love of Cuban food while growing up in South Florida.
-The crispy skinned pork, the creamy boiled yucca topped with the tangy/lemony/garlicky onions, the “I-can-eat-them-everyday” flaky pastelitos.
+The crispy skinned pork, the creamy boiled yucca, the flaky pastelitos.
+I love it all and could literally eat Cuban food every day of my life!

 Here's the lamb on the rotisserie.
 There's also a video of it in action on my Instagram page here.

 Whether it's cooked via rotisserie or oven roasted, this Cuban Style Lamb is sure to please all of the lamb lovers in your family.

 - 4-5 pound bone-in leg of lamb (preferably local farm raised and grass-fed)

 - ¼ cup fresh squeezed orange juice

 - ¼ cup fresh squeezed lime juice